mtthwnestor/zd-zat-docker/README.md

 ## Build

-Build with the following command:
+Build the image with the following command:

 ```bash
 docker build -t zat -f Dockerfile.zat .
 ```
 ## Use

-Following along with [Zendesk's instructions](https://support.zendesk.com/hc/en-us/articles/4408822095642), use this command to start the preview process:
+Following along with [Zendesk's instructions](https://support.zendesk.com/hc/en-us/articles/4408822095642), use this command to create a temporary Docker container using the image, and start the preview process:

 ```bash
 docker run --rm -it -v $PWD:/app -p 4567:4567 zat zat theme preview